fxamacker/ccf_draft/ccf_specs.md

 - 118 bytes in CCF (fully self-describing mode).
 - &nbsp;20 bytes in CCF (partially self-describing mode).

-CCF defines all requirements for deterministic encoding (sort orders, shortest forms, and Cadence-specific requirements) to allow CCF codecs implemented in different programming languages to produce the same deterministic encodings.
+CCF defines all requirements for deterministic encoding (sort orders, shortest forms, and Cadence-specific requirements), so that CCF codecs implemented in different programming languages can produce the same deterministic encodings.

-Some requirements (such as "Deterministic CCF Encoding Requirements") are defined as optional.
+Some requirements (such as "Deterministic CCF Encoding Requirements") are specified as optional.
 The specification of each CCF-based format or protocol can specify how CCF options are used.
 This allows each protocol to balance trade-offs such as compatibility, determinism, speed, encoded data size, etc.

-CCF uses CBOR to efficiently detect and reject malformed messages without creating Cadence objects.
-This allows more costly checks for validity, etc., to be performed only on well-formed messages.
+CCF allows efficient detection of malformed messages without creating Cadence objects.
+More costly validation is performed only on well-formed messages.

+CCF uses a subset of the Concise Binary Object Representation (CBOR) format.
 CBOR is a binary data format specified by [RFC 8949](https://www.rfc-editor.org/info/std94) and designated by IETF as an [Internet Standard](https://www.ietf.org/rfc/std-index.txt) (STD&nbsp;94).
 CBOR is designed to be relevant for decades and is used by data formats and protocols such as [W3C&nbsp;WebAuthn](https://www.w3.org/TR/webauthn-2/), Compacted-DNS&nbsp;([RFC&nbsp;8618](https://www.rfc-editor.org/rfc/rfc8618.html)), COSE&nbsp;([IETF&nbsp;STD&nbsp;96](https://www.rfc-editor.org/info/std96)), CWT&nbsp;([RFC&nbsp;8392](https://www.rfc-editor.org/info/rfc8392)), etc.

 ### Objectives